BeyondRobotix/mavesp8266/PARAMETERS.md

 ##### MAV_CMD_PREFLIGHT_REBOOT_SHUTDOWN

 * If ```param2``` == 1 It will cause the ESP8266 module to reboot.
-This is necessary if you want parameters changes to take effect.
+This is necessary if you want parameter changes to take effect.
 Out of the above, the only parameter that takes effect immediatly upon changing is **DEBUG_ENABLED**.
 All other values will only take effect at boot time.